Derron210/httpshare/readme.md

 ### Windows

+Use cmake
+Or open direcotry in Visual Studio
-Use Developer Command Prompt for Visual Studio
+Or use developer Command Prompt for Visual Studio
 ```
 cl .\httpshare.c ws2_32.lib
 ```